ahmed-abdelwahed1/Olympics-Data-Analysis/README.md

    python scripts/analyze.py
    ```

-The analysis results will be saved in the `analysis_results` directory as PNG files.
+The analysis results will be saved in the `analysis_results` directory as PNG files:

+- `medals_by_country.png`: Top 10 countries by medal count
+- `athlete_trends.png`: Athlete statistics over time
+- `sports_distribution.png`: Distribution of sports and events
+- `gender_distribution.png`: Gender participation trends

 ## Project Structure